isthataj/GameHub/README.md

 # Game Hub

 Welcome to Game Hub!
 Choose between two classic games: Ultimate Tic Tac Toe and Snake.
-With an intuitive interface, you can pause and return to the main menu at any time.
+With an intuitive interface, you can restart or return to the main menu after completing a game.
 Enjoy a smooth and engaging experience.
 Dive in and have fun!

 ## Features
-- Main Menu: Choose between two games with options to pause and return to the main menu.
+- Main Menu: Choose between two games with options to restart and return to the main menu.
 - Ultimate Tic Tac Toe: A strategic twist on the classic game.
 - Snake: The timeless arcade game.